Kathleen Wilhoite: 1997–2010: Film and television

 Wilhoite provided the voice of the titular character of the Disney animated series Pepper Ann, a role she began in 1997 and portrayed until the series' conclusion in 2001.
 In 2000, she appeared in several feature films, including the dark comedies Nurse Betty and Drowning Mona, as well as the drama Pay It Forward.

 In the early 2000s, Wilhoite guest-starred on several series, including a voice role in Family Guy (2001), 24 (2002) and Will & Grace (2003).
-Beginning in late 2003, Wilhoite guest-starred in a recurring role on the series Gilmore Girls, portraying Liz Danes, the mother of Jess Mariano (Milo Ventimiglia).
+Beginning in late 2003, Wilhoite guest-starred in a recurring role on the series Gilmore Girls, portraying Liz Danes, the sister of Luke Danes (Scott Patterson).

 In May 2006, Wilhoite wrote and performed a one-woman show, Stop Yellin, directed by Kathy Najimy.
 The show consisted of autobiographical monologues and performances of songs from her albums..
 She subsequently had a supporting part in the comedy King of California (2007), starring Michael Douglas and Evan Rachel Wood.
 Guest-starring television credits in the late 2000s included Criminal Minds (2008) and Grey's Anatomy (2009).

 Wilhoite has also narrated a number of audiobooks, including Maria Semple's Where'd You Go, Bernadette and Today Will Be Different.